 Will the firm professionally present the business opportunity?

-- This is a pivotal element to marketing a business, as it is designed to provide purchasers and their advisors with sufficient information to make an initial assessment, as well as build their confidence to proceed with the acquisition.
+- Does the firm prepare a sophisticated and comprehensive Information Memorandum (IM)?
+This is a pivotal element to marketing a business, as it is designed to provide purchasers and their advisors with sufficient information to make an initial assessment, as well as build their confidence to proceed with the acquisition.

 - Does the firm require the client’s written approval of the content of the IM?